The H2 Wiki

 modifyIOScopedRef ref f body = ...

-and the effect of f on ref is visible within body only, and no longer once it has finished executing.
+and the effect of f on ref would be observable within body only, and no longer once it has finished executing.
 For example, with IORef we observe modifications due to any intervening executed code:

 modifyIORef ref (const "hello")